 Know before you go

-- Rockfall hazards exist in and around the arch and could occur at any time due to ongoing natural weathering and erosion.
+- Potential for rockfall in and around the arch due to ongoing natural weathering and erosion – take care.

 - Danger of falling rocks at the north-western end of the beach at Stingray Bay – this area is closed.